 Fashion MNIST database¶

-The Fashion MNIST database is a dataset of 28x28 grayscale images of fashion products, designed to serve as a direct drop-in replacement for the original MNIST dataset for benchmarking machine learning algorithms.
+The Fashion MNIST database is a dataset of 28x28 grayscale images of fashion products, designed to serve as a direct drop-in replacement for the original MNIST database for benchmarking machine learning algorithms.
 It consists of 70,000 images, with 60,000 images in the training set and 10,000 images in the test set.
 Each image is labeled with one of 10 categories:

 - T-shirt/top: 0